What is a Levy?

 Levy definition and meaning

-A levy is a legal seizure of property which authorities such as the IRS, state treasury departments and banks use to satisfy a tax debt.
+A levy is a legal seizure of property to satisfy a tax debt, used by authorities such as the IRS, state treasury departments, and banks.
 It grants control over the debtor’s bank accounts, personal property or rights, and can include an employee’s wages.

 The IRS usually follow four steps before they issue a levy: